 I was curious about the answer to this question as well, so I decided to do some research to find out more.
 That way, I can give you an accurate answer to this question.

-The quick answer is this: Ferrets should not eat bananas.
+As it turns out, Ferrets should not eat bananas.
 The American Ferret Association strongly recommends against feeding ferrets any kinds of fruits, including bananas.
 Ferrets are carnivores and their digestive system is designed to digest meat, not fruits.
 Eating fruits can result in intestinal clogging and sickness.

 What wild ferrets eat